 VI.
 Select Migrate, Test MSSQL database connection.
 Select Test, if the connection is good, the Not Validated will change to OK.

 VII.
 Select Migrate, Export data to MSSQL.
-This step will populate the SQL database with Noah user information, passwords, and patient records from the local Noah 4 CE database.
+This step will populate the SQL database with Noah user information, passwords, and patient records from the local Noah 4 database.

-- There is a progress bar for the migration at the bottom of the screen, when complete it will say Export Success.
+- There is a progress bar for the migration at the bottom of the screen; when complete, it will say Export Success.

 - This can take time if you are migrating a very large database.
 For example, a 3GB database could take an hour to migrate.
 If the title bar of the tool shows a ‘Not responding’ during a long migration, it can be ignored.

 VIII.
 Select Migrate, Settings file update.
 Select the NOAHDatabaseCore.dll file.
 The file will be selected automatically by the tool but for reference it is found at C:\Program Files (x86)\HIMSA\Noah 4.
 Once you have selected Open on the NOAHDatabase.Core.dll, you will be prompted to restart the NOAH Server Service.

 VIII.
 You can restart Noah services in Control Panel, or reboot the Noah Server.
 To restart Noah services, stop the Noah Client service, restart the Noah Server Service, start the Noah Client service.

 X. If you are using SQL Server 2014 or higher and Windows Authentication, you have additional steps that must be performed on the SQL Server machine.
 The steps are found here.